Streptopinna

 Streptopinna is an Indo-Pacific genus of bivalve molluscs characterized by a roughly triangular outline.
 There is only one species, Streptopinna saccata.

 Description

 No two "baggy pen shells" are alike; they grow into unexpected shapes, conforming to the shape and position of other hard structures (rocks, coral skeletons, empty shells) in their immediate environment.

 Distribution

-Warm waters of the tropical Indian and western Pacific oceans.
+The single species can be found in warm waters of the tropical Indian Ocean and Western Pacific Oceans.
+In 2024, it was recorded for the first time in the Atlantic Ocean, at São Tomé Island, representing a significant range extension for the species.